 The terms telomere and telomerase could best be understood through a refresher course in basic biology and genetics.
 One gets to understand that the human body consists of multiple organ systems, which work like a clock system.

 Organ systems consist of several organs.
 Each organ is made up of tissues specialized for various functions such as absorption or secretion.
 Organ tissue is made up of interconnected cells allowing it to perform specific functions.
 The cell in each tissue is also made up of different organelles.
 Among these cells organelles are the cell nuclei.

-The cell nucleus contains chromosomes, which holds all the genetic information that is passed on from a parent to offspring during reproduction.
+The cell nucleus contains chromosomes, which hold all the genetic information that is passed on from a parent to offspring during reproduction.
 The genetic information is a series of four nitrogenous bases namely adenine (A), guanine (G), cytosine (C), and thymine (T).
-These bases pair up in a double helical structure and are therefore involved in the formation of new genetic sequence and instructing the body to perform different biological processes.
+These bases pair up in a double helical structure and are therefore involved in the formation of a new genetic sequence and instructing the body to perform different biological processes.

 During growth, cell organisms duplicate.
 This is through mitosis, which yields two genetically identical daughter cells.
 During mitosis, cells replicate their genetic material.
 And each daughter-cell receives half of the genetic material.
 For safe transfer of genetic material from one generation to the next, each chromosome is equipped with a cap, which is the telomere.
 Telomerase enzyme controls the telomere on the chromosome ends.